 By setting the disk image to be encrypted, your virtual disk can act as a mini FileVault.
-When using FileVault37, your entire drive (Mac OS X 10.7) or home folder (Mac OS X 10.6 and earlier) is encrypted.
-This is slow, makes your data more susceptible to corruption, and (on Mac OS X 10.6 and earlier) limits the ability to back up and recover files using Time Machine38.
+When using FileVault, your entire drive is encrypted.
+This is slow, makes your data more susceptible to corruption, and (on Mac OS X 10.6 and earlier) limits the ability to back up and recover files using Time Machine.
 Disk images created by DropDMG use the same encryption technology as FileVault, and they avoid FileVault's drawbacks by only encrypting the files that you choose.